 - Redness or discolored skin in the localized area or affecting the entire limb

 - Experiencing sudden and unexplained shortness of breath is a warning sign of a dangerous condition known as a pulmonary embolism (PE), which is caused by a blood clot that has broken loose and traveled through the blood vessels to the long.
-Additional symptoms of a PE include accelerated heart rate coughing up blood.
+Additional symptoms of a PE include accelerated heart rate and coughing up blood.

 One of the best ways to prevent blood clots is to be proactive.
 Discuss concerns of blood clot development with your physician before any surgical procedure or during rehabilitation.